 So how exactly does SEO work with your content marketing strategy?
 SEO expert Neil Patel says it best: “SEO states the requirements.
 Content marketing fulfills them.”
-In this case, keywords are the requirements, and your content—be it web pages, blog or social media posts — is the answer.
+In this case, keywords are major requirements, and your content—be it web pages, blog or social media posts — is a big part of the answer.

 Let’s take a closer look at how the two go hand-in-hand.